Lombax99/ColdStorageService-XMas23/Sprint1.0/Doc/Sprint 1.0.md

 ### Goal Sprint 1
-1) Basic Robot + Controller e Cold Storage
+1) Basic Robot + ColdStorageService
 2) [[Cold Storage Service - Natali |Link al modello precedente]]

-- [ ] Spostare la divisione di ColdStorageService in questa fase, con motivazioni e poi scriviamo che rimandiamo la parte del ticket allo sprint 1 bis
 ### Requisiti
 A company intends to build a ColdStorageService, composed of a set of elements: